To say that college is busy is an understatement. You will have your classes, homework, internships, group projects … The list can go on.

 Carthage is home to more than 130 student organizations, so there’s definitely one out there that will fit your interest.
 Love Pokemon?
 Join Carthage Pokemon League.
 Love ultimate frisbee?
 Join Ultimate Frisbee Club.
 Want to rock out?
 We have the Metal Music Club.
 Want to give back to the community?
 We have a ton of service organizations.
 Interested in Greek life?
 We’ve got you covered there too.
 Check out our list of clubs on The Harbor, Carthage’s online involvement platform, and you’re sure to find one (or nine) that you belong in.

 Support Carthage athletics teams.

 About a third of Carthage students are involved in athletics.
 That means a third of your classmates need your vocal cords to get fried by cheering them on.
-There are 24 NCAA Division III teams on campus, so whether it’s basketball, football, water polo, cross country, lacrosse, or one of the many other sports on campus, there’s almost assuredly a game, match, or meet happening every day.
+There are 27 NCAA varsity sports and a coed competitive esports program, so whether it’s basketball, football, water polo, cross country, lacrosse, bowling, or one of the many other sports on campus, there’s almost assuredly a game, match, or meet happening every day.